T-Fritzsche/Vibrometer/README.md

 The cell is either sqare *n x n*, a *1 x n* vector or a *1x1* point depending on the shape of the scan area.
 Cell-entries that should not be scanned contain NaN values for the X-Pos and Y-Pos (i.e. outer corners for a circular area).
 ![](http://T-Fritzsche.github.io/Vibrometer/doc/images/datatype-explanation.svg)
+Note that the time is given relative to the trigger point so expect a symmetric time around the zero-point.

 # Todo
 As the time has run out and I had to move on the the other tasks of my thesis, some things aren't fully implemented: